Vespa soror

 The large yellow head, greatly enlarged and widened behind the eyes, and very slight differences in colour as well as obvious differences in size differentiate this species from Vespa ducalis.

 This species is easily confused with Vespa ducalis.
-In fact, I have been wallowing in ignorance all these years, assuming it was Vespa ducalis.
+In fact, I have been wallowing in ignorance for years, assuming it was Vespa ducalis.
 Only recently did I start to notice obvious differences resulting in two different "types" or "colour forms", as well as different predatory behaviour and different colony cycles.
 Dr. Junichi Kojima from the Ibaraki University, Japan confirmed this species as Vespa soror, which is in fact the closest relative of the well-known giant hornet Vespa mandarinia.
 In fact, it was once considered a subspecies of this!
 This also explains its enormous size, head structure and certain aspects of its behaviour.

 This species is a voracious predator; workers frequently attack and kill grasshoppers, cicadas, large butterflies, dragonflies and even mantids and large spiders!
 This species appears to be a voracious predator that will attack and kill any insect it can overpower, and due to its size and strength, few other insects are a match for it.
 The photos below show a worker about to carry the meat from a dragonfly away, and another tearing into a freshly killed cicada.

 The nest of Vespa soror is usually underground or in a crevice.
 Due to the location, the nest is seldom seen.
 If dug out, the nest usually appears rhomboid or shaped like an overturned bowl, with an open bottom (as opposed to the completely sealed nests of most aerial hornets).
 The nest envelope is laminar (comprising of distinct, broad individual layers) and very brittle.
-This species supposedly has fairly large colony sizes; a nest I have seen at an exhibition had more than five very large, wide combs.
+Colonies of this species reach fairly large sizes, with a maximum of several hundred workers and between three to six combs on average.
 The photos below shows a typical nest site of this species, with workers carrying out excavated pellets of soil in order to enlarge the nest cavity.
+In Hong Kong, this species has a long life cycle, with queens emerging in mid-March to April, and colonies dying off only in January.